ayushc121/AndurilGP/README.md

 ## Overview

 The simulator exposes two interfaces: a MAVLink endpoint on UDP port 14550 for telemetry and control commands, and a JPEG-over-UDP stream on port 5600 for the forward-facing FPV camera.
-This client consumes both, fuses them, and outputs `SET_ATTITUDE_TARGET` commands at 50 Hz to fly the drone through each gate in order.
+This client consumes both, fuses them, and outputs `SET_ATTITUDE_TARGET` commands at 60 Hz to fly the drone through each gate in order.

-The intended pipeline, as described in the competition technical specification, is:
+The pipeline:

 ```
+Vision (30 Hz) ──────────────────────────────────────────┐
+                                                          ▼
-Vision + Telemetry → Perception → Planning → Control → Pilot Commands → Stabilised Controller
+IMU (120 Hz) → SMA filter → Gyro AHRS → Strapdown DR → Sensor Fusion → Controller (60 Hz) → Sim
 ```

 ---